-^{67.} According to Georg Wieland, the use of the transcendentia (ens, unum, bonum, uerum) comes from Philip the Chancellor.
+67. According to Georg Wieland, the use of the transcendentia (ens, unum, bonum, uerum) comes from Philip the Chancellor.
 Cf. G. WIELAND, "L'émergence de l'éthique philosophique au XIII° siècle, avec une attention spéciale pour le 'Guide de l'étudiant parisien'", in LAFLEUR et CARRIER, ed., L'enseignement de la philosophie, p.
 169-170.
 Cf. PHILIPPI CANCELLARII PARISIENSIS Summa de Bono, ad fidem codicum primum edita studio et cura N. WICKI, Bernae, Editiones Francke (coll.
 "Corpus philosophorum medii aeui, Opera philosophica mediae aetatis selecta", II), 1985, q.
 1-3, p.
 5-23.

-^{68.} GAUTHIER, "Le cours sur l'Ethica Noua", p.
-122 : "Vnde prius est potencia et postea sapiencia et postea bonitas ; quecunque enim sunt, unum sunt ; et quecunque sunt, uera sunt ; et quecunque sunt, bona sunt ; et unitas omnium est a potencia primi, unius enim proprie est potencia ; ueritas omnium est a sapiencia primi, sapiencia enim est in ipso quantum ad formas que sunt in ipso in ratione exemplarium quorum est cognitio there would be composition, which would be a violation of God's simplicity.69 This text is a good example to illustrate Lafleur's opinion that masters felt they were meant to investigate the whole domain of knowledge.
-The master researches in a theological70 field and his remarks are not at all superficial.
+68. GAUTHIER, "Le cours sur l'Ethica Noua", p.
+122 : "Vnde prius est potencia et postea sapiencia et postea bonitas ; quecunque enim sunt, unum sunt ; et quecunque sunt, uera sunt ; et quecunque sunt, bona sunt ; et unitas omnium est a potencia primi, unius enim proprie est potencia ; ueritas omnium est a sapiencia primi, sapiencia enim est in ipso quantum ad formas que sunt in ipso in ratione exemplarium quorum est cognitio there would be composition, which would be a violation of God's simplicity.
+This text is a good example to illustrate Lafleur's opinion that masters felt they were meant to investigate the whole domain of knowledge.
+The master researches in a theological field and his remarks are not at all superficial.

 Something different can be found in the Guide for students.
-As the master identifies happiness with the First, he concludes that it is uncaused.71 In that case it could not be participable to humans because "the first is not participable in its essence".
-He then concludes that Aristotle talks here about a caused happiness.72 This kind of classification is analyzed and deeply developed all through the thirteenth century.
-There will be different kinds of classification: felicitas creata/increata, or causata/incausata, or perfecta/imperfecta.73 The reason for this proliferation of felicitates might be in the identification of happiness with God.
+As the master identifies happiness with the First, he concludes that it is uncaused.
+In that case it could not be participable to humans because "the first is not participable in its essence".
+He then concludes that Aristotle talks here about a caused happiness.
+This kind of classification is analyzed and deeply developed all through the thirteenth century.
+There will be different kinds of classification: felicitas creata/increata, or causata/incausata, or perfecta/imperfecta.
+The reason for this proliferation of felicitates might be in the identification of happiness with God.
 To achieve that kind of happiness seems not possible here below (apud nos).
 If the masters themselves want to build a human science, then they have to establish a happiness that is possible here below.
-Nevertheless, the commentator of Paris considers that according to philosophers even the happiness as he has stated is possible to achieve in this life.74 et cognitio est respectu ipsius ueri et sic ueritas rerum siue encium est a sapiencia primi; bonitas autem encium est a uoluntate primi, et quia uoluntas est respectu boni, encia dicuntur bona.
+Nevertheless, the commentator of Paris considers that according to philosophers even the happiness as he has stated is possible to achieve in this life.

+The Guide for students goes on to consider that happiness is a certain act or perfection of the soul.
+Then, it regards happiness as something to be acquired through virtue.
+Moreover, at the end of the same paragraph it defines intellectual virtues as "performed through the admiration of the forms that come from the First and of the et cognitio est respectu ipsius ueri et sic ueritas rerum siue encium est a sapiencia primi; bonitas autem encium est a uoluntate primi, et quia uoluntas est respectu boni, encia dicuntur bona.
 Et sic patet quare omnia in quantum sunt, bona sunt.
 Et notandum quod unum precedit uerum et uerum bonum et est ibi ordo aliquo modo, etsi non sit prius et posterius simpliciter."

-The Guide for students goes on to consider that happiness is a certain act or perfection of the soul.75 Then, it regards happiness as something to be acquired through virtue.76 Moreover, at the end of the same paragraph it defines intellectual virtues as "performed through the admiration of the forms that come from the First and of the

-^{69.} The fact that "everything is good because it exists" is evidence of the readings on Boethius De Hebdomadibus (PL, 64, p.
+69. The fact that "everything is good because it exists" is evidence of the readings on Boethius De Hebdomadibus (PL, 64, p.
 1311a-1313c).